Official Global Travel Advisories

 Learn about what you should do and how we can help if you are arrested or detained abroad.

 Penalties for drug offences are severe and include heavy fines and/or lengthy prison sentences.
 Some pharmaceutical drugs are prohibited, and the importation of these drugs could lead to prosecution and a fine.

+Some prescription medicine are banned and importing them can lead to legal action and a fine.
 Keep your prescription medicine in its original container, and have a copy of the prescription readily available for inspection by customs officials.
-For further information on the importation of medicines, contact the High Commission for the Republic of Mauritius.

 Ask permission before taking photographs.

 Spear-fishing equipment, plants and fruits cannot be imported into Mauritius.
 There is a six-month quarantine period for warm-blooded animals.
 Contact the High Commission for the Republic of Mauritius for specific information regarding customs requirements.

 Traffic drives on the left.